-Adding Requirements: Items and Instructions
+Add Requirements: Items and Instructions

 Now that you have your functions built, you can add inventory items as well as instructions to those functions.
 Inventory items can include any item you need to execute the event, such as tables, chairs, staging, food and beverage (meals, coffee stations, snack breaks) and labor.
-Anything you would like to bill the client for will need to be added as an item to the event, either on a function or in the event-wide details.

 We have an article all about the various copying options here.